Jordonbc/HarmonyLink/README.md

   <img src="Images/HarmonyLinkLogo.png" alt="HarmonyLinkLogo"/>
 </p>

 Welcome to the server-side application for the HarmonyLink project.
 This innovative software is developed with the Rust programming language and is aimed at enhancing the handheld gaming experience.
-The main function of this application is to run the DLL which is currently closed-source.
-If this project becomes popular enough, I will reconsider the licensing of the DLL and release it opensource.

 ## The Vision and The Reality